focus-editor/focus/LOG.md

 - Be able to scroll while holding LMB
 - Figure out how to anti-alias rounded corners
-- When dragging splitter, don't change selection on mouse up
 - Don't put cursor in the weird spot when clicking at the end of file
 - Don't crash if window is resized to 0
 - When dpi changes, adjust viewport position